Building Authority as a Financial Advisor

 Frequently Asked Questions

-Q: Isn't specialization too limiting?
+Q: Isn't specialisation too limiting?
 What if I miss other opportunities?

-Counterintuitive but true: specialization opens more opportunities.
-When you're specialist, everyone in that niche thinks of you.
+Counterintuitive but true: specialisation opens more opportunities.
+When you're a specialist, everyone in that niche thinks of you.
 You attract referrals from other specialists.
-You command premium.
-One specialist with 50 focused clients > generalist with 20 random clients.
+You command a premium.
+One specialist with 50 focused clients beats a generalist with 20 random clients.

 Q: How do I pitch media if I'm not famous?